uni-due-syssec/eth-reentrancy-attack-patterns/README.md

 ## Tested Tools

 The following table lists the tools and versions we tested.
 If the tool detects the test-case, we mark it with "Yes", otherwise "No".
-Mythril and Securify use a very conservative policy, that marks every state update after an external call.
-This would prevent all re-entrancy vulnerabilities, but also results in a high number of false positives.
+Mythril, Securify and Slither use a conservative policy, that marks every state update after an external call.
+This would prevent all re-entrancy vulnerabilities, but also results in a rather high number of false positives.
 For example, for create-based re-entrancy vulnerabilities, it is highly likely that the creater of the contract, will want to modify the state (e.g., registering the address of the newly created contract).
+Another example would be the use of manual locking with mutexes, which is always reported with this policy.

 | Tool          | Version     | Simple                 | Cross-Function         | Delegated | Create-based |
 | ------------- | ----------- | ---------------------- | ---------------------- | --------- | ------------ |